ant6n/ant6n-blog/content/blog/2017-01-11-trap-tracing-inject.md

-Title: Trapflag-Tracing II: Injecting Trapflag-Tracing into Compiled Programs
+Title: Trapflag-Tracing II:</br>Injecting Trapflag-Tracing into Compiled Programs
 Slug: 2017-01-11-trap-tracing-inject
-Date: 2017-01-11 19:37:49
+Date: 2017-02-23 18:00:00
+status: published

 *This post continues the exploration of using the x86 trap flag and signal handlers to observe the execution of a program; this time